laurgao/qaoa-weighted-maxcut/README.md

 In Jack Ceroni's code, for the cost hamiltonian, he uses `cirq.ZZPowGate(exponent= -1*gamma/math.pi).on(qubits[i.start_node], qubits[i.end_node])`

-The ZZ powgate didn't exist in Pennylane, so I looked at the cirq docs to find out what it meant.
-Then, I built it into pennylane myself using qml.Hermitian() to put any gate onto the pennylane circuit.
+The ZZPowGate didn't exist in Pennylane, so I looked at the Cirq docs to find out what it meant.
+What the gate does: takes the tensor product (or kronecker product) of 2 pauli Z matrices, and raises it to the power of a parameter you input.
+This is done because each edge has 2 vertices and each vertex is a qubit, therefore we need to take the expected value of 2 qubits in the Z basis, hence the tensor product of two Z matrices.

+Then, I built the gate into Pennylane myself using `qml.Hermitian()`. `qml.Hermitian()` essentially is used to put any unitary matrix you defined as a gate onto your circuit.

-Before ZZpowgating, the OG pennylane cost unitary was:
+Before ZZPowGate-ing, the OG Pennylane cost unitary was:

 ```python
 def U_C(gamma):